dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

-of intellectual property distribution, etc. It requires mastery of advanced mathematics on top of a rigorous understanding of the specific machine learning application, in combination with business, legal, networking and financial skills.
+of intellectual property distribution, etc. It requires mastery of advanced mathematics on top of a rigorous understanding of the specific machine learning application, in combination with business, legal, networking and financial skills. (and public relations)

 That's just the technical baseline for opportunities machine learning.
 All of that applies, and more, for the opportunities in finance,